The branches of the Rothiemay Area Lobbans (BY227100) [revised Sep 2019]

 In order to understand the structure of the large combined tree, I had to find a way to run a left-to-right descendants tree, rather like a pedigree tree format, or the biological phylogenetic trees with which I work in my diatom research.
 The usual top-to-bottom arrangement shown in Ancestry, MyHeritage, and the computer software programs are impossible to follow because they become hopelessly wide (MyHeritage’s is the worst, but we use it so you can see Syd’s notes).
 Thanks to my wife’s 2nd cousin, genealogist Adrian Gravelle, I found a program that would produce the chart I wanted and, with some work across three programs, constructed the diagram you see below, which gives a visual overview of the whole group.
 The tree itself has been reduced on this page to a size where the names are not legible, but a readable chart can be seen here (13.5 MB jpg image; save image to download and then you can scale it at will).

-The tree shown includes nine generations from the founder, male lines only (sorry, ladies, tracing the Lobban name here, and including everyone would make this chart more than twice as long; spouses of the daughters are included).
+The tree shown includes nine generations from the founder (who is the most recent common ancestor [MRCA] of everyone else), male lines only (sorry, ladies, tracing the Lobban name here, and including everyone would make this chart more than twice as long; spouses of the daughters are included).
 Family groups present at the 9th generation are marked with a line, with the parents at the preceding branch point (boxed in red) used as the handle for the group.
 These groups indicate where there are known or likely to be living descendants.
 The people flagged in green in the 9th generation are mentioned in the text below.
-A few higher branch points are also indicated, on the left, including the five grandsons of the founder.
+A few higher branch points are also indicated, on the left, including the five grandsons of the founder and the MRCA of the Loanend Kinnoir–Drumblade tree.
 A descriptive account follows.

 Notes on the branches (in the order on the chart)